Careers adviser mentoring program FAQ

 The Lead and Aspire Mentoring Program team will be available at scheduled times throughout the program to answer any questions and/or support participants.

-The Career and Workplace Learning (CWL) team will host a introductory session (30 minutes), professional learning (2 hours) and establish a community of practice to support mentors.
+The Career and Workplace Learning (CWL) team will host a introductory session (30 minutes), 1-day in-person professional learning (Parramatta Office) and establish a community of practice to support mentors.
 The CWL can assist with accommodation and travel arrangements for participants based outside of Greater Sydney.

 A factor in building investment in the mentoring process is the notion of choice – that the participants, particularly the mentee, have chosen to participate in the mentoring.
 The Career and Workplace Learning team will conduct an EOI process for mentees to allow them to choose to participate.
 The establishment of the mentor/mentee relationship will be undertaken collaboratively so that it is differentiated and tailored according to the personal characteristics of the mentee and mentor.

-Mentors may have already be enaged in informal mentoring processes.
+Mentors may have already be engaged in informal mentoring processes.
 They are asked to encouraged the new careers adviser they are working with to submit an EOI in the mentee process.

 Application process